pandas-dev/pandas/doc/source/basics.rst

    df_orig = df

-Furthermore you can align a level of a multi-indexed DataFrame with a Series.
+Furthermore you can align a level of a MultiIndexed DataFrame with a Series.

 .. ipython:: python